Konafets/DrupalVM/cookbooks/drupal/README.rst

 * drupal[:drush][:checksum] - sha256sum of the drush tarball
 * drupal[:drush][:dir] - where to install the drush file. (default: /usr/local/drush)

 * drupal[:modules][:enable] - a list of modules to enable.
-The module will be downloaded if it not found on the server. (default: empty)
+The module will be downloaded if it not found locally. (default: empty)
 * drupal[:modules][:disable] - a list of modules to disable (default: empty)

 * drupal[:language][:add] - a list of languages to add.
 Use the langcode to define the language.